 - A dialogue is then created and driven by the instructor’s request for support.
 Ideally the course completion deadline is set for 2 weeks prior to a start of a semester.
 Realistically, course development may occur while the semester progresses.

 - Through a series of open labs, workshops, OIT training, and consultations, course development progresses.
 In some cases, a specific ID or team of IDers is assigned to manage a development.
-As course development progresses, it is a responsibility of all the designers to update TRAC with current status.
-Chris, Casey and Heidi all look at this throughout the semester to check for issues or red lights (ooh shiny).
+As course development progresses, it is a responsibility of all the designers to update airtable with current progress.
+Owen, Madara and Heidi all look at this throughout the semester to check for issues or red lights (ooh shiny).

 - For those instructors/courses that are assigned, at a minimum, IDers should be in contact with each of the course instructor once a week unless the ID is assured that work is progressing.
 This means either a meeting is schedule or some kind of email exchange is going on.